Nmartinez167/osticket-prereqs/README.md

-<h2>Installation steps and overview </h2>
+<h2>OVERVIEW</h2>

-1. Set Up Windows 10 as a Web Server
+-Configure Windows 10 OS to function as a web server.

-Install and enable IIS (Internet Information Services) on your Windows system.
-Be sure to include both the application features and the IIS Management Console.
+-Install required prerequisite software: MySQL, HeidiSQL, PHP, PHP Manager, Visual C++ Redistributable, and URL Rewrite.

+-Install osTicket and verify it is accessible as a website hosted on the local web server.

+-Enable necessary features and set appropriate permissions for osTicket.

+-Finalize the installation by configuring email settings and connecting to the MySQL database.

+-Verify that osTicket is accessible via localhost.

+-Remove or secure files that may present security vulnerabilities.

 2. <h2>Install Required Software</h2>
 <img width="616" height="216" alt="image" src="https://github.com/user-attachments/assets/e35cbac9-595e-4bec-aad9-70c262a671d6" />